 Staff hearings take place within 45 days of an appeal of the district-level decision.
 The procedure is much the same as a district hearing.
 The staff hearing officer will ask both parties to present their views, including any evidence and witnesses.

 The staff hearing officer may issue a decision within seven days of the hearing.
-The IC sends the injured worker employer, BWC and authorized representatives written notice of the staff hearing officer’s decision.
-Each party has 14 days from receipt of the staff hearing officer’s decision to file an appeal to the next level, the commission, by submitting the IC-12.
+The IC sends the injured worker, employer, BWC, and authorized representatives written notice of the staff hearing officer’s decision.
+Each party has 14 days from receipt of the staff hearing officer’s decision to file an appeal to the next level (the commission) by submitting an IC-12 form.

 After reviewing the facts presented in the appeal, the commission either will agree or refuse to hear the claim.
 The commission hearing will occur within 45 days of the appeal.
 The commission may issue a decision within seven days of the hearing.